agapas/e-commerce-project/README.md

 - payment using the Stripe API,
 - contact page content,
 - typescript,
-- unit tests,
+- unit tests.

+Plans to improve:

+- update libraries,
-- change into the nextJS app (creating separated app with the nextJS will be a better solution).
+- change into the nextJS app (or create separated app with the nextJS),
+- replace github pages with a host provider like Vercel (up to 3 free projects only), Netlify, Firebase...

 ### Firebase project setup: